 Completion of all 3 courses (SLHS 480, 479, 471) and 100 clinical fieldwork is required to receive your necessary signed paperwork.

-A completed paper application is due April 8.
+Applications will be accepted until April 15.
+Applications received prior to April 1 will be given priority review.
 We will consider late applications with special circumstances.
 Applicants to the program require an overall GPA of 2.8 or higher.
 Students should have completed (or plan to complete) SLHS 477 Communication Disorders 1 and SLHS 473 Communication Disorders 2.

 Those interested in applying must supply the following: